zaida04/voicechat-moderator/README.md

 ## What is VoiceChat Moderator?
-VoiceChat Moderator is a discord bot with the sole purpose of **preventing obnoxious intrusions in a discord voice channel**
+VoiceChat Moderator is a discord bot with the sole purpose of **preventing obnoxious intrusions in a discord voice channel** When a person exceeds a customizable threshold, a customizable punishment can be carried out against the user.

 ## Contributing
 All contributions are welcome, just open a PR!